hase-ryo/youtube_livechat_replay_crawler/README.md

 https://gist.github.com/nolanlum/dd160e6ae752093aa5d98998bd0728a6

 I have a deep respect for these predecessors.
-Thanks for the great development.
+THANKS FOR THE GREAT DEVELOPMENT.
-And YOU.
-I hope you will go further.
+I hope you will improve further.